chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/introduction/index.md

 Sum the probabilities.
 The probability of getting either one or two heads $0.25 + 0.375 = 0.625$.

 ## Calculating Probability of One Outcome and Another From Two Separate Experiments
 Multiply the probabilities.
-The probability one head in each of two successive sets of four fips is $0.25 * 0.25 = 0.0625$
+The probability one head in each of two successive sets of four flips is $0.25 * 0.25 = 0.0625$

 The probability of any number of heads $x$ in any number of flips $n$ is ${\binom{n}{x}\over2^n} = \frac{n!}{{2^n}x!(n-x)!}$